Human nature: Legalism

-Legalists posit that human selfishness can be an asset rather than a threat to a state.
-It is axiomatic in Legalism that the government can not be staffed by upright and trustworthy men of service, because every member of the elite—like any member of society—will pursue their own interests and thus must be employed for their interests.
+Legalists posit that the selfishness in human nature can be an asset rather than a threat to a state.
+It is axiomatic in Legalism that the government can not be staffed by upright and trustworthy men of service, because every member of the elite—like any other member of society—will pursue their own interests and thus must be employed for their interests.
 Herein, individuals must be allowed to pursue their selfish interests exclusively in a manner that benefits rather than contradicts the needs of a state.
 Therefore, a political system that presupposes this human selfishness is the only viable system.
 In contrast, a political system based on trust and respect (rather than impersonal norms and standards) brings great concern with regard to an ongoing and irresolvable power struggle.

-Rather, checks and controls must be in place to limit the subversion of the system by its actors (such as ministers and other officials).
-Legalists view the usage of reward and punishment as effective political controls, as it is in human nature to have likes and dislikes.
+Legalists propose that control is a foundation of governing, which is achieved through reward and punishment.
+They view the usage of reward and punishment as effective political controls, as it is in human nature to have likes and dislikes.
 For instance, according to the Legalist statesman Shang Yang, it is crucial to investigate the disposition of people in terms of rewards and penalties when a law is established.
 He explains that a populace can not be driven to pursuits of agriculture or warfare if people consider these to be bitter or dangerous on the basis of calculations about their possible benefits, but people can be directed toward these pursuits through the application of positive and negative incentives.
-As an implication of the selfish core in human nature, Han Fei remarks that "Those who act as ministers fear the penalties and hope to profit by the rewards."
+On the selfishness in human nature, Han Fei remarks that "Those who act as ministers fear the penalties and hope to profit by the rewards."

-In Han Fei's view, the only realistic option is a political system that produces equivalents of junzi (君子, who are virtuous exemplars in Confucianism) but not junzi.
+In Han Fei's view, the only realistic option is a political system that produces equivalents of junzi (君子, who are virtuous exemplars in Confucianism) but not actual junzi.
 This does not mean, however, that Han Fei makes a distinction between seeming and being good, as he does not entertain the idea that humans are good.
 Rather, as human nature is constituted by self-interest, he argues that humans can be shaped behaviorally to yield social order if it is in the individual's own self-interest to abide by the norms (i.e., different interests are aligned to each other and the social good), which is most efficiently ensured if the norms are publicly and impartially enforced.